Width Parameters for Minimum Flow Decomposition: Introduction

 \subsection{Our contributions}

-As opposed to other $\mathsf{NP}$-hard problems, we have little understanding of what makes \mfd easy (to approximate), or hard.
-As such, in this paper we establish further connections between structural properties or parameters of the graph, and the approximability status of \mfdn, or its intractability status in relation to these parameters.
-We show how using two parameters, the width of a DAG $G$ and a parameter, the \textit{parallel-width} $\pw{G}$, recently introduced by Deligkas and Meir~\cite{deligkas2017directed}, can make \mfdn easier to solve.
-We also show that, contrary to \mfdz, the width of the DAG \textit{alone} (without the parallel-width) is not a sufficient parameter for this goal.
-Specifically, we present the following contributions.
+As opposed to other \NP-hard problems, we have little understanding of what makes \mfd easy to solve or hard.
+As such, in this paper we establish further connections between structural properties or parameters of the graph, and the tractability status of \mfdn in relation to these parameters.
+We first show that instances of small width remain \NP-hard.
+This was previously open, because all reductions showing the hardness of \mfd use instances of arbitrary widths.
+We then show how using two related parameters, the \textit{flow-width} of a DAG $G$ and a flow $f$, which we introduce in \Cref{sec:parity-fixing-algorithm}, and the \textit{parallel-width} $\pw{G}$, recently introduced by Deligkas and Meir~\cite{deligkas2017directed}, can make \mfdn easier to solve.

-\subparagraph{Flow-width as an improved lower-bound for \mfdn.} We first present our main tool to analyse the flow network structure, \emph{flow-width}, as follows.